We are fortunate to have a great group of coaches to lead the BHS Ultimate team:

 After graduating from BHS in 2017, Jarrett went on to play at Whitman College, captaining the men’s team in his senior year (2021) and traveling to D-III Nationals.

-Having returned to the island, Jarrett is excited to be mentoring at his alma mater, helping the next generation of Bainbridge ultimate players do their thing and learn the beauty of the sport.
+Having returned to the Seattle area, Jarrett is excited to be mentoring at his alma mater, helping the next generation of Bainbridge ultimate players do their thing and learn the beauty of the sport.

 Emma began playing ultimate the summer before 6th grade at Hyla Middle School, and continued to play throughout her years at BHS.
 She simultaneously played on the competitive Seattle-based YCC U20 women’s team, winning gold with her team at Youth Nationals in 2013 and 2014.